-The project completion date is December 31st, 2016.
-This is the time to look back at the past 48 months, and forward to more and more connected data: online grammars with one-click links to data, and other improvements for the greater benefit of linguistic research.
+The completion date of the HimalCo project (2013-2016) is the day after tomorrow: December 31st, 2016.
+It’s a good time to look back at the past 48 months, and forward to more and more connected data: online grammars with one-click links to data, and other improvements for the greater benefit of linguistic research.

 The aim of this project was to build several types of corpora (traditional stories and dictionaries) for unwritten and endangered Sino-Tibetan languages spoken in Nepal and in Tibetan areas of China (Khaling, Thulung, Koyi, Japhug, Zbu, Khroskyabs, Na), as well as to produce tools to analyze and format these corpora.
 We were able to develop a dictionary interface on the Pangloss collection website (http://lacito.vjf.cnrs.fr/pangloss/dictionaries/), and an online tool of parallel corpus comparison (http://himalco.huma-num.fr/corpus/comparable/index.htm and http://lacito.vjf.cnrs.fr/pangloss/dictionaries/).
 The Khaling, Thulung, Japhug and Na corpora of the Pangloss collection were also significantly enriched.

 The software engineer Céline Buret collaborated with us during 24 months.
-She developed a python library called pylmflib (https://pypi.python.org/pypi/pylmflib/1.0) which implements in XML the lexicographical norm LMF, with conversion tools from the MDF format (used by many fieldwork linguists to make their dictionaries) to LaTeX, HTML and DOC.
-PDF versions of the dictionaries (available on the website http://himalco.huma-num.fr/dictionaries/index.htm and on HAL-SHS) have been generated using LaTeX, and a paper version of the Khaling dictionary has been derived from it.
+She developed a python library which implements in XML the lexicographical norm LMF, with conversion tools from the MDF format (used by many fieldwork linguists to make their dictionaries) to LaTeX, HTML and DOC.
+PDF versions of the dictionaries have been generated using LaTeX, and a paper version of the Khaling dictionary has been derived from it.

 In the wake of the HimalCo project, new tools are being developed for the library (conversion of the LMF dictionaries to Android format, graphical interface) to allow the production of multimedia dictionaries in other languages studied by linguists from CNRS and other institutions, in France and abroad.